-Science, different religions, and the Word of God all seem to agree on this one thing, joy is not the result of good circumstances, joy is a choice that begins in our thoughts, the stuff that’s inside of us.
+Science, different religions, and the Word of God all seem to agree on this one thing — joy is not the result of good circumstances, joy is a choice that begins in our thoughts, and our thoughts shape our lives (Proverbs 4:23).

-If you read my #IChooseJoy Devotional and Word Study you will have hopefully learned we can choose joy.
+If you read my #IChooseJoy Devotional and Word Study you will have hopefully learned some truth about how we can choose joy.
 Joy is something we have to be intentional about.
 It starts in our beliefs (the stuff that’s in our hearts and minds) then it manifests itself in our experiences.

-We have to make room for joy the same way we make space in our homes for new furniture and we make space in our budgets for vacations and the latest technology.
-Before we bring the new furniture in, we have to carry the old stuff out.
+We choose joy but it can only come when we actually make room for joy.
+We make room for joy the same way we make room in our homes for new furniture, or the same way we make space in our budgets for vacations and the latest technology.
+When we bring the new furniture in, we have to carry the old stuff out.
 And when we upgrade the phone, we usually turn the old one in because we can’t use both two phones at the same time.
-They cannot co-exist.
+They cannot co-exist in the same space.

-- Say good bye to guilt and shame.
+- Take inventory.
+Say good bye to guilt and shame.
+Is guilt and shame keeping you away from your Creator?
 Remaining in unbroken relationship with Jesus was a challenge for me.
 As I wrote in Day 1 of the devotional, guilt only serves to weigh us down and create a rift between us and Jesus.
 I remember feeling so guilty about all my mistakes that I avoided God (as if!).
-I couldn’t pray and I stopped going to church, I was trying to hide.
-Guilt pushes us away from Jesus while conviction should turn us back to Him.
+I couldn’t pray and I even stopped going to church.
+I was foolishly trying to hide from God.
+Guilt will do that to you.
+It will pushes you away from Jesus while conviction is actually supposed to get us to turn us back to Him.
 It took me some time to learn to let go of guilt but once I did my journey to joy started to gain momentum.

 Is there guilt keeping you from Jesus?
 Right now is the perfect time to say good bye to guilt, receive the joy that comes when we confess our sins and unburden ourselves of guilt and shame. (see Hebrews 9:14 and John 1:29)

 - Thanks-Living: Cultivate an attitude of gratitude.
 Can I be honest?
 I had to learn to shut my complaining mouth.
 In the midst of my heartache I had to learn to make space for gratitude.
 I started by eliminating negative talk.
-Instead of complaining about my heartache and about my situation, instead of dwelling on what might be wrong in my life I began to thank God for all the things that were good and right.
+Instead of complaining about my heartache or my situation, I began to dwell on what was right and began to thank God for all the things that were good and right.
 This attitude adjustment continually corrects my perspective.
 Steven Furtick recently said, “The access point to joy is not accumulation, but gratitude.”
 Joy starts when we begin to count our blessings.

-- Run a heart check.
-A relative of mine recently needed to have a medical procedure on her heart; her heart was working too hard because of a childhood illness that had some lasting effects.
-She went to see her doctor because she wasn’t feeling well but couldn’t pinpoint what was going on.
-Sounds very familiar.
-Have you ever recognized something was wrong with you but you couldn’t put your finger on it?
 I have.
-I was chatting with a friend about relationships some time ago and when I heard what I was saying I knew something was wrong.
-My words were revealing what was in my heart, and it was ugly.
+I was once chatting it up with a friend about relationships and when I heard what I was saying on the subject I knew something was wrong.
+My words weren’t lining up with what I believe.
+My heart was revealing what was in my heart at the moment, and it was ugly.
 Enter heart check: I prayed and searched my heart and realized there were some old wounds that needed healing.
-I was also watching soaps and spending too much time reading social media posts and my thinking was warped.
-I was drinking the “Kool-aid”.
+The conversation exposed something that was sitting dormant for a while.
+I was also watching soaps and spending too much time reading social media posts and my thinking had been warped and needed to be realigned.
 What I was allowing in me was coming out of me and it wasn’t cute but I didn’t recognize it right away.
 When I finally did, I knew I needed spiritual heart surgery.

 What do your words and thoughts reveal about the condition of your heart?
 Do you need healing for some old wounds you’re carrying?
-Left unchecked, those wounds can really hurt you.
+Left unchecked, those old wounds can really hurt you in your present and your future.
 What changes can you make to make sure your heart is healthy?
 If you’re going to guard your heart you have to give yourself time to heal and permission to say no to some movies and certain genres of music.
 You may have to unfollow or hide the social media accounts that contradict your core values, make you angry, or get you unnecessarily riled up.
 (See Mark 2:1-12 and Psalm 51:7-12)

 - Maintain healthy relationships with healthy people.
 Social butterflies and people-pleasers may struggle the most here.
 I was one of those people-I wanted to remain friends with people I had known from different seasons of my life.
 I didn’t want to hurt anyone’s feelings and I didn’t want anyone to think that I was suddenly better than them because I decided to follow Jesus but I also knew some of my relationships didn’t benefit me and some negatively affected my emotional health.
 People who “dumped” on me or were constant complainers made my anxiety worse.
 I had to clean up my circle of friends especially when I was struggling with stress, anxiety, and heartache.
 In creating emotional and physical space from unhealthy relationships I was able to cultivate healthy relationships.